 With the continued evolution of computing and the Internet, we have seen significant changes in the last decade.
 As these services continue to improve and simplify daily activities, they are also becoming more complex with increased dependency and options.
 We focus on using these various technologies as a tool to solve business issues.

 Our customers bring their business experience while we bring forth our knowledge and enthusiasm for technology to solve business problems for our customers and partners with an understanding that communication is the cornerstone for a successful outcome in meeting expectations.

 One of the key pieces to our technical strategy is DevOps.
 DevOps is the union of people, process, and products to enable continuous delivery of value to your end users.
 This allows software to be released more quickly and more precisely.
 Because smaller changes are incorporated with each release, it allows for quicker fixes when new problems are introduced because they are fresh in people's minds.
 Customers see improvements more quickly so they are able to leverage the new changes.
 Our background with infrastructure and data center management helps us provide disaster recovery planning and capacity planning throughout the process, finding the appropriate balance.

 SendGrid in Azure is being used to provide our contact form.
-In the future, we plan to use SignalR along with Progressive Web Apps (PWA) to provide realtime communications, leveraging the latest technology releases.
-We will also leverage Azure SQL Server (beyond Azure DB) for CMS Blog-like updates and tracking.
-Slots will be used to validate in the testing environment, and once approved (all not requiring developer intervention), will move into production.
+In the future, we would like to use SignalR along with Progressive Web Apps (PWA) to provide realtime communications, leveraging the latest technology releases. while integrating with Microsoft Teams.
+We want to leverage Azure SQL Server (beyond Azure DB) for CMS Blog-like updates and tracking.
+Slots might be used to validate in the testing environment, and once approved (all not requiring developer intervention), will move into production.
 If it is in production when a problem is encountered, then it can be easily reverted to the previous version.